marcelocoelho/4.031/README.md

 ## 11. Add Servo

+***Correction: servo not included in your kit, but we have some you if you want to use them in your final project.***

 Use the example included in the Github repo.

 This example is written so that the servo moves one step, waits 15 ms, and then moves another step.
 This ensures that a step is complete before the next one, but also that the delay does not lock your Arduino and prevent others things from happening, such as sensor readings, LED controls, etc.